elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There are 4 properties to describe CSS transitions, including transition-property, transition-duration, transition-timing-function, and transition-delay.
+    </div><br/>
+  <div><strong>Technical Response:</strong> The four properties used to describe CSS transitions are "transition-property," which specifies the property to be transitioned, "transition-duration," which sets the duration of the transition, "transition-timing-function," which defines the acceleration curve, and "transition-delay," which determines the delay before the transition starts.
     </div>
   </div>
 </details>